SentometricsResearch/sentometrics/README.md

 # sentometrics
-#### An Integrated Framework for Textual Sentiment Based Multivariate Time Series Modeling and Forecasting
+#### An Integrated Framework for Textual Sentiment Time Series Aggregation and Forecasting

 ## Introduction